Meet

 Ashley Harding

-Ashley Harding, founder of Three Degrees, is a fourth-generation educator and Los Angeles native dedicated to advancing educational equity.
-She holds a B.S. from the University of Southern California and an M.A. in Child Development from Tufts University, with additional study in education reform at NYU and as a Graduate Fellow in the University of Pennsylvania’s Social Impact program.
+A fourth-generation educator and Los Angeles native, Ashley holds a B.S. from the University of Southern California and an M.A. in Child Development from Tufts University, with additional study in education reform at NYU and as a Graduate Fellow in the University of Pennsylvania’s Social Impact program.

 Why This Work Matters